MicroEJ/docs/DeviceDeveloperGuide/native/sni/sync.rst

 ===============

 A call to a native function uses the same RTOS task as the RTOS task used to run all Java green threads.
-So during this call, the MJVM cannot schedule other Java threads.
+So during this call, the MicroEJ core engine cannot schedule other Java threads.

 SNI defines C functions that provide controls for the green threads'
 activities: